Acute and Critical Care module (NB30101)

 - Quality of care; person-centeredness; compassionate care.

 Students should have a relevant healthcare qualification e.g. registered nurse, midwife, or paramedic.
 Students are required to have access to a computer with broadband internet access.
 The module is not appropriate for students who have previously undertaken/gained credit for the Principles of Acute and Critical Care module which was discontinued in 2012.
-Students who have not undertaken academic writing recently are encouraged to undertake Developing Academic Skills for Practice.
+Students who have not undertaken academic writing recently are encouraged to undertake Introduction to Research Based Practice.